needle-tools/needle-engine-support/documentation/deployment.md

 ## What's deployment?

 Deployment is the process of making your application available to the public on a website.
-Needle Engine ensures that your project is as small and fast as possible by using the latest compression techniques such as [KTX2](), [Draco](), and [Meshopt]().
+Needle Engine ensures that your project is as small and fast as possible by using the latest compression techniques such as **KTX2**, **Draco**, and **Meshopt**.

-We provide a number of easy-to-use deployment options out of the box:
+## Available Deployment Targets

 - [Glitch](#deploy-to-glitch)
   No login required, great for experimentation.